 The villages is seldom an isolate; it is an essential part of a large territorial unit developed in the process of land occupancy.
 Such territorial units have continued to this day in more or less similar form maintaining uniform rural polity through the general political order at the national as well as regional levels has been registering frequent changes.

-The individual village may be dominated either by a single crop or a number of significant rural communities some of which may be insignificant on the territorial level.
+In India, the individual village may be dominated either by a single crop or a number of significant rural communities some of which may be insignificant on the territorial level.
 For instance, the Upper Doab, a territory with jat dominance does provide for Muslim, Rajput and Tyagi villages.
 The region as a whole, is predominantly rural as around 80% of the total population is living in villages.
 There is a general tendency of greater nucleation of rural settlement in the region.

 The distributional pattern of rural settlements and their types in the region are intimately related to its dominantly alluvial morphology and the predominantly agrarian economy.
 The nature of terrain, type of soils, facilities of water supply have also important role in the development of the settlements.
 Means of transport is a very important factor in this regard.
 In the Ganga-Yamuna doab, high fertility soil, more ‘bhangar’ lands, adequate irrigational facilities, and means of well developed transport have given rise to almost uniform distribution of settlements.
 In ‘Tarai’ area of Rohilkhand-Awadh region, the settlements are, however, unevenly distributed due to high percentage of forests, marshy tracts and seasonal floods, and the villages are located on relatively higher ground.
 In general the unpopulated villages are a pronounced feature of the Tarai tract due to frequent desertion of sides owing to floods and other causes and the migratory cultivation by the aboriginal tribes.
 On account of over flooding and changes in the river courses, villages are mostly hamleted and are often located at the points of geographical advantage, such as embankment and river bluffs etc. In the Rohilkhand and Awadh, villages are generally evenly distributed and are located above the flood level.